gbv/jskos-tools/README.md

 #### defaultMappingType
 The default mapping type (currently `mapping relation`).

-### mappingToCSV
+#### mappingToCSV
 Returns a configured converter from JSKOS mapping to CSV line.
-By now only simple 1-to-1 mappings and 1-to-0 mappings are supported.
+For now only simple 1-to-1 mappings and 1-to-0 mappings are supported.

 ```js
 let mappingToCsv = jskos.mappingToCSV({ delimiter: ';' })